 While this is stage is drying, I also paint the banks of the lake and where the surrounding landscape meets it in Vellejo white.

 Now dab some white acrylic paint into it and gently coax it into interesting places, specifically towards the edges.
 I use photos of frozen lakes from Google as a reference to give an idea of where.
 Smudge and smear the white around to give a smokey, random, appearance and dab it to break up hard edges where the paint ends, like the white on the left in the above photo, not that in the middle and right which is still being mixed in.

 Leave this until it’s dry.

 For the surrounding area, I built up some low-lying mounds with expanded Polystyrene packing material and then covered them with Woodland Scenics Snowflakes, although the snow can also be made.
 This was held in place by pouring some over an area and gently spraying it with diluted white glue and a few drops of washing-up liquid mixed in to break the surface tension of droplets and stop blobs of water/snowflakes from appearing.
 Let this dry and repeat until it forms the height and shape required.

 The train and railway, were simple a simple oval of Hornby OO gauge track, powered with an analogue controller and a GWR 0-4-0 locomotive.
 (If you want a Christmas-themed train check out my article on trains to go under a Christmas tree)

 Skaters and final touches

-As a final touches, a few figures from Woodland Scenics ice skating figures were added to the lake.
+As a final touch, a few figures from Woodland Scenics ice skating figures were added.
 These are lovely little figures and even have skates on their shoes although you can’t see it in the photo.

 A small wooden fence was also added along the railway line.
 Like the trees, a light coating of snow was added.